 Primary Antibody Deficiency (PAD) | PAD results from genetic disorders resulting in decreased antibody production.
 These conditions include agammaglobulinemia (XLA) and hypogammaglobulinemia (CVID). |

-Secondary Antibody Deficiency | The body produces antibodies, but they are destroyed abnormally due to disease, infection, or medication use. |
+Secondary Antibody Deficiency | A condition caused by the destruction of antibodies that the body produces due to a disease, infection, or medication. |

 Other Conditions